Sling Blade: Plot

 During Doyle's latest drunken outburst, where he refuses to leave Linda's house, Frank fights back.
 Linda later reconciles with Doyle, who announces that he is moving in with them.
 He tells Karl that he is no longer welcome.
 When Frank protests, Doyle grabs him, but Karl intervenes and warns him never to touch Frank again.
+Doyle insists that he is in charge and orders Karl to leave.

 Realizing that an unhappy childhood or worse awaits Frank, Karl persuades him and Linda to spend the night at Vaughan's house.
-Later that evening, he returns to the Wheatley home carrying a lawn mower blade, and finds Doyle drunk and alone in the living room.
-Karl kills Doyle, calls 9-1-1, and then eats biscuits with mustard, a childhood favorite, while waiting for the police.
+Karl tells Frank that he loves him, and gives him a brotherly hug.
+Karl then asks Vaughan to promise to look after Frank and Linda.
+Later that evening, he returns to the Wheatley home carrying a sharpened lawn mower blade, and finds Doyle drunk and alone in the living room.
+He asks Doyle how to call for the police and then kills him, calls 9-1-1, and sits down at the kitchen table to eat biscuits with mustard, a childhood favorite, while waiting for the police to arrive.

 Karl is returned to the state hospital, but is now more assertive.
-Charles tells him more stories about his sex crimes and then questions him about his relationship with Frank.
-This angers Karl, who tells Charles to never speak to him again.
-As Charles walks away, Karl turns towards him and then resumes looking out of the window toward an open field.
+Charles begins telling him more private stories about unsolved crimes involving sexual violence, and then questions him about his relationship with Frank.
+This angers Karl, and he turns on Charles and tells him to never speak to him again.
+As Charles walks away, Karl resumes looking out of the window toward the open field, a slight grin on his face.